SteliosMouslech/Pattern-Recognition-Weekly-Coding-Exercises/README.md

 ## About The Repository

 This repository contains all my solutions to the weekly exercises that were assigned to me during the 9th semester university subject "Pattern Recognition"
-These exercises range from Bayesian Bayesian probability and statistics theory to supervised and unsupervised Machine Learning methods.
+These exercises range from Bayesian  probability and statistics theory to supervised and unsupervised Machine Learning methods.
 Code is written in Python
 The project reports are in Greek.